- buprenorphine hydrochloride

 The availability of the sublingual tablet in doses of 0.4 mg, 2 mg (divisible into 2x1 mg) and 8 mg (divisible into 2x4 mg), respectively, allows for a downward titration of dose.
 Patients should be monitored following termination of buprenorphine treatment because of the potential for relapse.

-The safety and efficacy of buprenorphine in elderly patients over 65 years of age has not been established.
+The safety and efficacy of buprenorphine in elderly patients over 65 years has not been established.

 Modification of the buprenorphine dose is not generally required for patients with renal impairment.
-Caution is recommended when dosing patients with severe renal impairment, which may require dose adjustment (creatinine clearance < 30 ml/min) (see section 5.2).
+Caution is recommended in patients with severe renal impairment, (creatinine clearance < 30 ml/min), which may require dose adjustment (see section 5.2).